 “My writing is nothing.
 My boxing is everything.”
-So said the one and only Ernest Hemingway, one of the 20th century’s most captivating and revered writers.
+So said the one and only Ernest Hemingway, one of the twentieth century’s most captivating and revered writers.

-Literary titan.
-Best seller.
+Best-selling literary titan.
 Celebrity.
 Hard drinker.
 Womanizer.
 Big game hunter.
 Bull fight aficionado.
-Hemingway was a man who wore many hats other than that of writer.
+Hemingway was a man’s man who wore many hats other than that of writer.
 And, to be sure, boxer was one of the roles he honed with genuine zeal.
-While the man was by no means a professional fighter (more on that later), Hemingway was most certainly a die hard fan who liked to lace up the gloves and climb into the ring.
+While he was by no means a professional fighter (more on that later), Hemingway was most certainly a die-hard fan who liked to lace up the gloves and climb into the ring.

 While Hemingway was nothing if not brave – documented acts of courage on the battlefield attest to as much — he wasn’t exactly Gene Tunney once he slipped through the ropes.
 Hemingway’s skill-set as a fighter may have been suited to barroom brawls, but street fighting is a far cry from scientific boxing.
-Although strong and aggressive, Hemingway was clumsy and consistently left himself an open target in the ring.
+Although strong and aggressive, he tended to be clumsy and consistently left himself an open target in the ring.
 However, to give credit where credit is due, he persisted with boxing despite his limitations.
-As with writing fiction, though, heart and determination only go so far.
+As with writing fiction though, heart and determination only go so far.
 One ultimately either has the goods or doesn’t.

 Enter one F. Scott Fitzgerald.
-Yes, that F. Scott Fitzgerald — of The Great Gatsby fame.
-Scott, as he was known to intimate associates, was living in Paris at the same time as Hemingway, and the two men would go on to develop one of the most peculiar friendships in literary history.
-Consider that Fitzgerald was already a best-selling author when he first met Hemingway, while Hemingway, four years Fitzgerald’s junior, was struggling.
+Yes, that F. Scott Fitzgerald, of The Great Gatsby fame.
+Scott, as he was known to intimate associates, was living in Paris at the same time as Hemingway, and the two would go on to develop one of the most peculiar friendships in literary history.
+Consider that Fitzgerald was already a best-selling author when he first met Hemingway, while Ernest, four years Fitzgerald’s junior, was struggling.
 Still, it was Fitzgerald who revered Hemingway.
 Hemingway, you see, was a far cry from most of the degenerate expatriates populating Paris at the time.

 Openly masculine, swaggering and gregarious, the young World War One veteran — Hemingway had been severely wounded in combat while serving as an ambulance driver in Italy — commanded every room he entered.

 While Hemingway was indeed on the precipice of emerging as a literary heavyweight, Fitzgerald had already found enviable establishment success and recognition.
 And given that Hemingway’s hyper-masculinity was always grounded in fragility, a threat to his supremacy, in any regard, could prove problematic.
 As such, the young author tried to assert himself by disrespecting and challenging Fitzgerald.
-Despite this, Fitzgerald, like so many others, largely accepted it.
-Such “chemistry”, though, can lead to combustion, and feelings reportedly inflamed one especially heated afternoon in 1929.
+Despite this, Scott, like so many others, largely accepted it.
+But such “chemistry” can lead to combustion, and feelings reportedly inflamed one especially heated afternoon in 1929.

-On that 1929 day in question, however, Fitzgerald reportedly acted as time keeper, and he apparently let the second round with Callaghan run a minute too long.
-Bad enough, sure, but in those bonus sixty seconds, Hemingway was allegedly floored.
+On that 1929 day in question, however, Fitzgerald reportedly acted as timekeeper, and he apparently let the second round with Callaghan run a minute too long.
+Bad enough, sure, but in those bonus sixty seconds, Callaghan put Ernest on the canvas.
 For a man as competitive as Hemingway, the round’s perceived length was enough to warrant outrage and suspicion.
 Loudly blaming Fitzgerald for wanting to see him get thrashed by Callaghan, Hemingway, as he was known to do, escalated the situation.

-However, if there’s a moral to this story, it’s perhaps that boxing can never escape controversy – even among its most unlikely participants.
+However, if there’s a moral to this story, it’s that boxing can never escape controversy – even among its most unlikely participants. — Sean Crose